 Everyone who gets a traffic ticket that does not require a court appearance in Connecticut is faced with the somewhat misleading language on the back of the ticket which states “If you are charged with a motor vehicle infraction or violation and you choose to pay the amount due to the Centralized Infractions Bureau, no points will be assessed against your operator’s license by the Connecticut Commissioner of Motor Vehicles.”
 This language is somewhat misleading as while the DMV may not impose points if you plead by mail or online the conviction will go on your permanent DMV driving history.
 Most insurance companies regularly check the driving histories when it comes time to renew your auto instance policy and having a record for a moving violation can result in increased insurance rates.

-You Should Never Plead Guilty or (No Contest) to a Speeding or Traffic Ticket Can Increase your Insurance Rates and Lead to Administrative Sanctions
+Plead Guilty or (No Contest) to a Speeding or Traffic Ticket Can Increase your Insurance Rates and Lead to Administrative Sanctions

-No matter how tempting the offer of “no points” sounds never mail in that ticket and pay the fine.
-You will always do better if you plead not guilty and go to Court.
-Even if you can not afford to hire a Connecticut speeding ticket lawyer to fight your case you should still show up yourself and contest the ticket.
-The reason why is even though “no points” will be assessed against you the conviction will be noted on your permanent Connecticut driving history and insurance companies will be able to charge you increased premiums on the basis of your conviction for a moving violation for years to come.
-Obviously the more violations you have the more the insurance company charges you through higher insurance premiums.
-Generally, since the cost to hire a traffic ticket lawyer to fight the ticket is only a few hundred dollars it makes good economic sense to retain an attorney to fight the ticket and keep your driving record clean.
+No matter how tempting the offer of “no-points” sounds there are still consequences for pleading guilty or no contest.
+The reason why is even though “no-points” will be assessed against you, the conviction will be noted on your permanent Connecticut driving history and insurance companies will be able to charge you increased premiums on the basis of your conviction for a moving violation for years to come.
+Obviously, the more violations you have the more the insurance company charges you through higher insurance premiums.

 Just What is The Points System?

 The points system is a DMV formula where every moving violation is assigned a point value.
 If you pick up 10 points on your driving record in 24 months you would need to attend a driver retaining course.
-A consequence of taking the driver retaining program is that you would be under a probationary period for 36 moths after taking the program during which any violation would result in a 30 day license suspension.
+A consequence of taking the driver retraining program is that you would be under a probationary period for 36 months after taking the program during which any violation would result in a 30-day license suspension.
 DO NOT wind up in this position.
 Call us to fight the very first ticket so you never wind up getting placed under driving probation.

 Even though points may not be assigned to tickets you just mail in they still go on your driving record and you are still subject to administrative penalties by the DMV if you pick up 3 moving violations within 24 months of you are over the age of 25 and 2 moving violations if you are under the age of 25.

 The most important thing to remember is that even if you just mail in the ticket – pleading no contest you still get the offense listed on your driving record and it will cost you hundreds of dollars over the coming years in increased insurance rates.
-For this reason the best approach is to always fight the ticket.
+For this reason, your best approach is to always fight the ticket.

 Some of the offenses and points associated for informational purposes are: